95ellismle/Orbital-Visualiser/README.md

 + Would like to clean up the files, improve code structure.
 Read the docstrings on top of files and carry out what they say.

-+ Add a testing code!
++ Add testing code!

 + I've added a TACHYON_LINUXAND64 binary.
 Would like to just use this instead of finding the binary on the computer.
-I should test if this will work on other OS's -maybe need a windows and mac OS one too?
 Also could compile a better version which supports rendering straight to png.

 + Add and test support for visualising replicas